zakimjz/zakimjz.github.io/pages/index.rst

 financial analytics.
 He has around 300 publications (and 6 patents), including the `Data Mining and Machine Learning
 <http://dataminingbook.info>`_ textbook (2nd Edition, Cambridge
 University Press, 2020).
+His research has won several best paper awards and nominations, including the `EDBT'24 Test of Time Award <https://dastlab.github.io/edbticdt2024/?contents=awards_tot_edbt.html>`_.
 He is the founding co-chair for the BIOKDD series of workshops.
 He is currently an associate editor for Data Mining and Knowledge Discovery, and he has also served as Area Editor for Statistical Analysis and Data Mining, and as Associate Editor for ACM